 Can God Create Another God?

 Watch yourselves very carefully.
-Since you saw no form on the day that God spoke to you at Sinai… so that you do not become corrupt and make for yourselves an idol, an image of any shape, whether formed like a man or a woman” (Deuteronomy 4:15-16).
+Since you saw no form on the day that God spoke to you at Sinai… so that you do not become corrupt and make for yourselves an idol, an image of any shape, whether formed like a man or a woman (Deuteronomy 4:15-16).

+Christians argue that this name proves that the human messiah is God.
 However, as if anticipating the missionary argument, Jeremiah explains that this expression indicates that God will “cause righteousness to sprout forth from David, and he will administer justice and righteousness” (Jeremiah 33:15).
-Furthermore, Jeremiah 33:16 also refers to the city of Jerusalem as “God is our righteousness.”
+The messiah is not God; however, he exemplifies the righteous values God wants us to emulate.

 As descendants of the great biblical figures, we share their mission to proclaim the righteousness of God to the world.
 We accomplish this by giving thanks to God and dedicating our lives to the moral, ethical, and spiritual teachings of the Torah.